The Answers With… Francis Kurkdjian, a legendary perfumer on creative expressions, work-life balance, and of course, fragrances

 Dreams are meant to become reality, making room for new ones.
 I believe it’s part of my mission to open new paths and challenge my era to reflect on the meaning, importance and status of fragrance.
 For me, modernity lies in pushing— not breaking—the boundaries.
 Of course, hard work and dedication to the craft are essential.

-If you had to pick a song that represents your life right now, what would it be and why?
+If you had to pick a song that represents your life right now, what would it be?

 Guess by Charli xcx, featuring Billie Eilish.